Deltares/hydromt/docs/dev/core_dev/dev_install.rst

 2. ``slim`` Just the operational bits, what most people will probably want if you're using HydroMT, and it's what the cloud will most likely use
 3. ``full`` absolutely everything, useful for developing.

-We also have docker images for each of the flavours available on the deltares dockerhub page.

 Adding a dependency
 -------------------